LimePoint/opschain/docs/reference/properties.md

 # OpsChain Properties Guide

 The OpsChain Properties framework provides a location to store:

-* key value pairs
+- key value pairs
-* environment variables and values (that will be available in the Unix environment running a change action)
+- environment variables and values (that will be available in the Unix environment running a change action)
-* files (that will be written to the working directory before running a change action).
+- files (that will be written before running a change action).

 OpsChain Properties can be stored in your project's Git repository and also at the project or environment level in the OpsChain database.
 For those properties stored in the database OpsChain maintains a complete version history of each change made to the OpsChain Properties JSON, enabling you to view and compare the properties used for any change.
 Similarly, Git version history can be used to identify changes made to the repository properties.

 After following this guide you should understand:

 - how to incorporate OpsChain Properties into your Git repository.
 - how to import OpsChain Properties into the database using the CLI.
 - how to view project and environment OpsChain Properties from the CLI and API server.